BohdanQQ/bereal-data-transform/README.md

 Bereal dumps differ based on the age of your account.
 In (Dec 15) 2022, the `Photos/bereal` directory is no longer used to store memories/posts.

-Furthermore, the WebP image manipulation libraries we use are not mature enough to handle all variations of the WebP image format. (long story short: they compose but create broken images, particularly when trying to convert `VP8` webp images into `VP8X` ones).
-It is possible the libraries will improve but for now, the tool **requires** all `.webp` files to be in the extended file format (`VP8X` chunk).
+Furthermore, the WebP image manipulation libraries we use are not mature enough to handle all variations of the WebP image format. (long story short: they compose but cannot encode WebP in a reasonable size).
+It is possible the libraries will improve but for now, conversion to `webp` is left out.
+You can use [`cwebp`](https://developers.google.com/speed/webp/docs/cwebp) for efficient conversion for now.

+You may also see errors regarding "missing" files in the output of this tool.
+Some exports are simply incomplete, no idea why.
+This can be related to the zipping shenanigans with the `realmoji.json` file, but so far I cannot tell for sure - no unzipping technique recovered those ghost files for me.

-If you see metadata failures or broken images in the output of the tool when exporting **WebP**, you have to do the following - or similar (requires [`cwebp`](https://developers.google.com/speed/webp/docs/cwebp) and [`webmux`](https://developers.google.com/speed/webp/docs/webpmux)):
+**If you see metadata failures or broken images** in the output of the tool when exporting, you can try doing the following - or similar (requires [`cwebp`](https://developers.google.com/speed/webp/docs/cwebp) and [`webmux`](https://developers.google.com/speed/webp/docs/webpmux)):

 ### Old dumps with the `bereal` directory